tsuru/tsuru/docs/managing/segregate-scheduler.rst

 How it works
 ============

-Segregate scheduler is a scheduler that segregates the units between nodes by team.
+Segregate scheduler is a scheduler that segregates the units among pools.

 First, what you need to do is to define a relation between a pool and teams.
 After that you need to register nodes with the ``pool`` metadata information, indicating to which pool the node belongs.

-When deploying an application, the scheduler will choose among the nodes with the pool metadata information associated to the team owning the application being deployed.
+When deploying an application, the scheduler will choose among the nodes within the application pool.

 Configuration and setup
 -----------------------